PaddlePaddle/PaddleHelix/README.md

 * Detailed API reference of PaddleHelix can be found [here](https://paddlehelix.readthedocs.io/en/dev/).

 ### Guide for developers
-* If you need help in modifying the source code of PaddleHelix, please see our [Guide for developers](./developer_guide.md).
+* If you need help in developing new functions based on the source code of PaddleHelix, please see our [Guide for developers](./developer_guide.md).

 ### Welcome to join us
 We are looking for machine learning researchers / engineers or bioinformatics / computational chemistry researchers interested in AI-driven drug design.